nablabits/pre-commit-obsidian/sandbox/file_without_time_stamp.md

 This file does have frontmatter, but it does not have timestamps, so the script should show a warning but do nothing else.

+The script should complain because `domain` is empty.